opencog/atomspace/opencog/atoms/value/README.md

 Streams
 -------
-The API for time-varying value streams is still experimental.
-What is currently implemented in StreamValue and RandomStream is an experiment.
-Known deficiencies:
-* We need a way of streaming something other than vectors of floats.
+The API for time-varying value streams is still experimental, but seems to be working OK.
+Besides plan-old `StreamValue` and `RandomStream`, assorted more complex Values, such as `FormulaStream`, `LinkStream` and `FormulaTruthValue` seem to work well.
+They're even used for computing the dot-products of two vectors, on the fly.
+So the "experimental" tag might be going away soon!?

 Names
 -----